openmrs/openmrs-module-owa/README.md

 Creating apps in PHP/ASP/Python or another webserver (**hacky/whacky method**) --
 The OWA module allows you to configure the location where your apps get installed on the server (`owa.appFolderPath` global property).
-It also allows you to set the base URL (`owa.appBaseUrl`) where the apps can be accessible from.
 This means that if you configure your `owa.appFolderPath` to `www` of your Apache2, then it gets deployed onto Apache2 instead of your OpenMRS tomcat or another servlet container.
 If you can configure a reverse proxy nginx/apache2 nicely, users will assume its a normal app that is actually served from apache/nginx or what server have you.

+You also are able to set the base URL (`owa.appBaseUrl`) where the apps can be accessible from. base URL can be either full request URL (e.g. `http://localhost:8080/openmrs/owa`) or relative to OpenMRS context path (e.g. `/owa`).

 User guide
 --
 User guide on how to install and configure the module can be found here - [https://wiki.openmrs.org/display/docs/Open+Web+Apps+Module](https://wiki.openmrs.org/display/docs/Open+Web+Apps+Module)